Kishangarh State: History

 Kishangarh was the capital of the princely state during the British Raj, which was located in the Rajputana Agency.
 It had an area of 2210 km2 (858 miles²) and a population in 1901 of 90,970.
 This figure for population represented a decrease of 27% over the census figure of 1891, something presumably attributable to the famine of 1899–1900.
 Population was 85,744 in 1931.
 The state enjoyed an estimated revenue of £.30,000/- in 1875 and paid no tribute to the British Raj.
-In 1840, Prithvi Singh, became the 15th Maharaja of Kishangarh, and reigned till his death in 1879, after which he was succeeded by his son, Sardul Singh.
+In 1840 Prithvi Singh from the Zorawarpura branch of the family was adopted and became the 15th Maharaja of Kishangarh after succeeding his childless predecessor,reigned till his death in 1879, after which he was succeeded by his eldest son Maharaja Sadul Singh.

-Maharaja Madan Singh ascended the throne in 1900 at the age of sixteen, at a time when the state was reeling from the impact of a devastating drought.
+Lieut Col.HH Maharaja Sir Madan Singh ascended the throne in 1900 at the age of sixteen, at a time when the state was reeling from the impact of a devastating drought.
 The administration under him and his diwan was widely deemed worthy of approbation; irrigation from tanks and wells was extended and factories for ginning and pressing cotton were started.
 A social reform movement for discouraging excessive expenditure on marriages made remarkable impact during his reign.

 Rulers

-The rulers of Kishangarh who belonged to the Rathor dynasty took the title of 'Maharaja'.
+The rulers of Kishangarh belonged to the Rathore clan of Suryavanshi Rajputs or of the Solar descent representing a junior branch of the parent state of Marwar.The rulers took the title of "Raja" and later "Maharaja" added under the full sway of British Raj.